AIoT-MLSys-Lab/SVD-LLM/README.md

 -  **Layer-Wise Closed-Form Update**: Compensate for accuracy degradation under high compression ratio.

 ### Abstract
 The advancements in Large Language Models (LLMs) have been hindered by their substantial sizes, which necessitate LLM compression methods for practical deployment.
 Singular Value Decomposition (SVD) offers a promising solution for LLM compression.
-However, state-of-the-art SVD-based LLM compression methods have two key limitations: truncating smaller singular values may lead to higher compression loss, and the lack of update on the remaining model parameters after SVD truncation.
+However, state-of-the-art SVD-based LLM compression methods have two key limitations: truncating smaller singular values may lead to higher compression loss, and the lack of update on the compressed weight after SVD truncation.
 In this work, we propose SVD-LLM, a new SVD-based LLM compression method that addresses the limitations of existing methods.
 SVD-LLM incorporates a truncation-aware data whitening strategy to ensure a direct mapping between singular values and compression loss.
-Moreover, SVD-LLM adopts a layer-wise closed-form model parameter update strategy to compensate for accuracy degradation caused by SVD truncation.
-We evaluate SVD-LLM on a total of 11 datasets and seven models from three different LLM families at four different scales.
+Moreover, SVD-LLM adopts a layer-wise closed-form model parameter update strategy to compensate for accuracy degradation under high compression ratios.
+We evaluate SVD-LLM on a total of 10 datasets and eight models from three different LLM families at four different scales.
 Our results demonstrate the superiority of SVD-LLM over state-of-the-arts, especially at high model compression ratios.

 ## Quick Start